blitzmax-itspeedway-net/bmx.observer/README.md

 EVENT_TOUCHMASK        EVENT_TOUCHDOWN      EVENT_TOUCHUP
 EVENT_TOUCHMOVE        EVENT_MULTIGESTURE   EVENT_USEREVENTMASK
 ```

+## THREADING
+Locking/Unlocking mutexes in a non-threaded application was considered wasteful
+and therefore Observer is not threadsafe by default.
+It was decided to make
+threads optional and a method was added in version 1.4 to enable or disable
+threasafe mode.

+	Observer.threaded()			' Enable threadsafe mode
+	Observer.threaded( False )	' Disable threadsafe mode (DEFAULT)

 ## MAXGUI
 Instead of using an event loop; you can use the Observer with MaxGUI by replacing the mainloop with a simple wait: